-The legal system can be intimidating for those experiencing domestic violence.
+The legal system can be intimidating for those experiencing intimate partner abuse.
 CORA’s Legal Information Line is here to help.
-Our trained attorneys can provide advice, information and referrals on criminal and non-criminal domestic violence cases.
+Our trained attorneys can provide advice, information and referrals on criminal and non-criminal intimate partner abuse cases.
 They can offer assistance with understanding a victim’s role in the criminal process, restraining orders, child custody, divorce and more.

 Each year, over 700 people call on CORA for legal advice.